Drum major (marching band): History

-The position of drum major originated in the British Army with the Corps of Drums in 1650.
+The position of drum major originated in the English army with the Corps of Drums in 1650.
 Military groups performed mostly duty calls and battle signals during that period, and a fife and drum corps, directed by the drum major, would use short pieces to communicate to field units.
 With the arrival of military concert bands and pipe bands around the 18th century, the position of the drum major was adapted to those ensembles.

 Traditionally, a military drum major was responsible for: